KengiCo/hangman-game/README.md

 - add hints that you can trade with money
 - hint: get the definition of the word, with a call at the dictionary
 - hint: reveal a letter(pay and click to reveal a letter)
+- for mobiles, add custom on screen keyboard

 * COIN LOGIC